-A student must have earned all the required clock hours to graduate.
-The maximum timeframe students have to complete all program requirements is 1.5 times attempted credits.
+A student must earn all the required credit hours to graduate.
+The maximum time-frame students have to complete all program requirements is 1.5 times attempted credits.
 Students who do not meet these standards will not be on PACE to graduate and will lose their Title IV funding.
-Students are required to attend a minimum of 80% of the total program clock hours.
-A student will be terminated if they accumulate hours of absence in excess of 20% of the total program clock hours before a point where a refund would not be due.
+Students are required to attend a minimum of 67% of the total weekly program hours.